JSLibraryDirectory/prettydate/README.md

 ```

 For each message, the first "%s" placeholder will be replaced with the date diff number, and the second "%s" placeholder will be replaced with the before or after suffix.

+## Methods

+* prettify - Prettify and replace the date view again.
+* destory - Remove the instance from the element, and clear the auto update `setInterval` object if it's set.
+By default, the prettydate instance will be destory after prettified, so you don't destory it manually.
+Normally, It's used when the "autoUpdate" option is be set with "true", and you want to stop it later.

+Use with `$("#target").prettydate("destory")`.